Kir-Push/Kir-Push.github.io/_posts/2024-10-02-eks-ng-zd-migration.md

 We need to exclude a node group from Load Balancer for clean old deployment from receiving traffic. \
 Kubernetes has a label for that - `http://node.kubernetes.io/exclude-from-external-load-balancers`.
 Refer to [docs](https://kubernetes.io/docs/reference/labels-annotations-taints/) as usual.\
 Please note - if your LB service `externalTrafficPolicy` property set to `local` - you are fine.\
-But if your property is `cluster` - excluding from Load Balancer won't give you that effect (Still may be worht doing).
+But if your property is `cluster` - excluding from Load Balancer won't give you that effect (Still may be worth doing).

 ### 5. Deleting the old Node Group